Big data approach to Kazhdan-Lusztig polynomials: Density A: Percentage of nonzero KL polynomials

 In summary, some KL polynomials are much larger than the rest.
-The following pictures, showing only the largest KL polynomials, illustrate this.
-Basically, there is nothing that one can see:
+The pictures in \autoref{sec3-4}, showing only the largest KL polynomials, illustrate this.
+Basically, there is nothing that one can see.
+The reader might want to look at the higher resolution pictures available in \cite{LaTuVa-kl-big-data-code} to spot the very rare red and white pixels.

 This motivates:

 \begin{Speculation} We have

 (The fire goes out, but some KL polynomials get very large.) \end{Speculation}